 Walter eventually returns to retrieve some super-deadly poison hidden in the bedroom wall socket, and finds the house in total neglect and disrepair.

 The dark and gloomy house is now a far cry from the modest-yet-inviting family home we first saw in season one.
 And there’s no one else to blame but Heisenberg himself.

 The real-life White home is now off-limits for Breaking Bad fanatics

 The real-life home where Breaking Bad was filmed has a much less controversial and eventful history.
-Joanne Quintana and her mother were living a quiet life at their Albuquerque home, until they agreed to rent it out to the AMC film crew in 2008.
+Joanne Quintana — the owner of the iconic house — and her mother were living a quiet life at their Albuquerque home, until they agreed to rent it out to the AMC film crew in 2008.
 They moved out for the duration of the show to allow the crew to do their thing, a move that they surely regret now.

 El Camino: A Breaking Bad Movie also dropped in 2019 starring Aaron Paul, and it too is available on Netflix.
 If this goes on, the show’s popularity will never dwindle, so it’s understandable that Quintana wants to keep avid fans out of her driveway.

 Now, how about you grab a slice of pizza and get ready for a Breaking Bad or Better Call Saul marathon?

 Tony Soprano’s House is a Real-Life Home in NJ

 The Byrde House in ‘Ozark’ is Actually in Georgia